Explore a Variety of Foods from Different Cultures!

 • Taste and adjust flavor with more salt, ginger, or garlic if needed.

 • Pack the mixture firmly into sterilized jars, ensuring the liquid covers the vegetables.
-Add filtered water if necessary.
+If liquid is insufficient, continue massaging or rest for 10–15 minutes.
+Do not dilute with plain water unless properly salted.

 • Leave about 1 ½ inches of space between the contents and the lid for expansion.
 Seal with a lid.